stevegraham/twilio-rb/README.md

 ## Installation

-The library has been packaged as a gem and is available from rubygems.org
+The library has been packaged as a gem and is available from rubygems.org.
+The version that this readme pertains to is 1.0beta.
+To install use the `--pre` flag

-<pre>gem install twilio-rb</pre>
+<pre>gem install twilio-rb --pre</pre>

+Please use the Github issue tracker to report any issues or bugs you uncover.

 ## Usage